Joseph Sonnenberg

 In 1925, he joined the New Orleans police department and quickly rose to the rank of captain, serving as pistol instructor and winning recognition within three years as “a man whose knowledge of pistols and marksmanship is second to none in the city.”

-Captain Joe Sonnenberg, regarded as “the No. 1 man on many crack New Orleans pistol teams,” received his training in pistols, machine, guns, tear gas, and first aid at the U.S. War Department school.
-New Orleans Item, May 31, 1946.
+With a pistol in each hand, a photo of Police Captain Joe Sonnenberg appeared in the newspaper.
+According to the accompanying article, he was regarded as “the No. 1 man on many crack New Orleans pistol teams,” having received his training in pistols, machine guns, tear gas, and first aid at the U.S. War Department School.

 In addition to his marksmanship, Sonnenberg was equally well-known in New Orleans as the commander of the city’s mounted police force, patrolling neighborhoods and riding for twenty-seven years in every major parade, including Mardi Gras, army and navy, and St. Patrick’s Day.
 In 1946, Sonnenberg boasted that despite their high spirits, even in the thickest of crowds, his police horses (known as “Sonnenberg’s pets”) had never kicked, bitten, bolted, or even stepped on anyone.